nrenga/symplectic-arxiv18a/README.md

 **Data**:

-*log_ops_642.mat*: File containing all solutions listed in Appendix II of the arXiv paper.
-Also includes circuits for each solution.
+*logical_ops_642.mat*: File containing all solutions listed in Appendix II of the arXiv paper.
+Also includes a circuit for each solution.

-*log_ops_513.mat*: File containing all solutions for the [[5,1,3]] code.
-Also includes circuits for each solution.
+*logical_ops_513.mat*: File containing all solutions for the [[5,1,3]] code.
+Also includes a circuit for each solution.